Social Security Disability

 • Please enter a message.

 Hugh offers his services, backed by over 50 years of experience, to clients in Waterloo and beyond.
-He has a comprehensive knowledge of the laws surrounding Social Security Disability and can help clients to navigate this complex environment with deft skill.
+He has a comprehensive knowledge of the laws surrounding Social Security Disability and can help clients navigate this complex environment with deft skill.
 He takes great pride in the assistance he is able to provide clients and works tirelessly to help families live normal lives following disability or injury.